The Aaron B Story

 Many of today’s FOH or monitor engineers get easy breaks.
 They end up on the road working with artists without starting from the bottom.
 This may seem great as those roles are more respected in the industry.
 The problem is skipping the roles of the warehouse and crew technicians means that although you can mix, you still don’t have enough knowledge to support yourself or troubleshoot.

-You don’t want to be the engineer that’s caused a major problem, delayed the show, got the artists screaming and the first thing you blame is the equipment.
-Take time to fully learn and understand equipment and connectivity before mixing.
+You don’t want to be the engineer that’s caused a major problem, delayed the show, Take time to fully learn and understand equipment and connectivity before mixing.

 LISTEN.
 UNDERSTAND.
 LEARN